Paediatric patients

 Tooth decay (dental caries)

 Tooth decay is a preventable disease caused by increased acid in the oral environment which attacks the tooth surface causing cavitation.
-Left untreated, tooth decay can cause pain, infection, and tooth loss.
+Left untreated, tooth decay can cause pain, infection and tooth loss.

 Gum disease

 Gingivitis is a preventable, reversible inflammation of the gingivae (gums) caused by poor oral hygiene.
 It results in gingival tissues that bleed very easily when brushed.
 Periodontal disease occurs when gingivitis has progressed to involve the deeper soft tissues and supporting alveolar bone.
 Periodontitis is progressive and can lead to localised infection and eventual tooth loss.
-This disease usually progresses without symptoms, however there may be localised acute infections that may cause acute pain resulting in presentations to emergency departments.
+This disease usually progresses without symptoms, however there may be localised acute infections that may cause acute pain resulting in presentations to emergency departments (EDs).

 Submandibular infections